 - Campus Addresses Every Student Should Know: College O&M

-While my college is safe to walk around at night, I feel much more comfortable walking with a friend for late night adventures to the dining hall or similar places.
-They can also act as a human guide or help me stay alert when I am walking to and from my destination.
-Alternatively, I might meet my friends at the dining hall, and then have someone walk back with me afterwards when it is later at night.
+While I am fully capable of navigating campus independently at night, I feel much more comfortable walking with a friend for late-night adventures to the dining hall or similar places.
+A friend can also act as a human guide or help me stay alert when I am walking to and from my destination.
+Alternatively, I might meet my friends at the dining hall and then have someone walk back with me afterwards when it is later at night.

 Related links